-When using the USTV rating system, Post Producer allows you to use default icons, as shown below.
+When using the USTV rating system, Post Producer allows you to use default icons, such as this one:

 The icon displayed is determined by the rating you specify using the rating attribute.
-You can override the default icons by supplying your own, with a location attribute.
+You can override the default icons by supplying your own, supplying the element with a location attribute.
 When using other rating systems, you must supply your own icons.